 Pain and suffering under the Jones Act entails both mental anguish and physical pain.
 For instance, statistics show that the majority of people who undergo an amputation, especially as a result of a traumatic accident, will more than likely experience extreme mental anguish, including post traumatic stress disorder (PTSD).

 There usually isn’t a set guideline that determines how much a seaman is entitled to for pain and suffering.
 Several factors will come into play when determining the compensation amount, including the extent and severity of the injuries, the physical pain involved, and the extent of the mental anguish that was caused due to the injury.

 In some instances, seamen may be eligible for punitive damages in addition to the aforementioned types of compensation.
 The United States Fifth Circuit Court of Appeals mandated that punitive damages are allowed in Jones Act cases if employers were found to willfully and recklessly break their duty in providing a seaworthy vessel to employees.
 It must be proven that there was an indeed a knowing and reckless disregard for employee safety in order to recover punitive damages.

 For example, some employers may have acted negligently when failing to repair equipment, yet if a mechanic failed to show up to repair the equipment after being hired by the employer; in this instance, there wasn’t willful recklessness.
 However, if the employer knew the repair had not been taken care of, yet still allowed employees to work on the unsafe equipment, they may be liable for punitive damages.

 Additional Information on Maritime Injuries and The Jones Act

 If you’ve been injured, it’s important to understand your legal rights and options, and what you may be entitled to.
-For more detailed information, we invite you to fill out form to receive your free Maritime Injuries guide, packed with pertinent information on the Jones Act, maritime accidents, injuries, and much more.
+For more detailed information, we invite you to fill out our Contact Form to receive your free Maritime Injuries guide, packed with pertinent information on the Jones Act, maritime accidents, injuries, and much more.